Twin Cities, Gemini

-“Thanks to Francisco and Frieda, we just got the conductors for the job.”
-The girl continued, making eye contact with Cadence.
+“Thanks to Francisco and Frieda, we just got the conductors for the job,” the girl continued, making eye contact with Cadence.
 “In three days, we’re going for their cover-up joint in the downtown Gamma District.
 Now, they’ll have to see us.”

 So they were planning to hit up a joint in the Gamma District.
 That obviously was in reference to the Geminorium Gamma dining spot that the Foxmans owned.
-Yet another front for the conductor circling business.
+Another front for the conductor circling business.
 A very, very busy and successful front.
 But how in the world did these kids get their hands on those conductors?
 And why were they out for the Foxmans and Romanos?
 The Romanos kept a leash on production and the Foxmans a careful eye on distribution.
 Unless—

 Cadence swept the area in search of the source and found her gaze settling on the very edge of the boat.
 Sitting cross-legged on the pointed bowsprit of the ship was a woman with wind-tousled dark brown hair that framed her sun-kissed face.
 Even from this distance, Cadence could see the woman’s long lashes and the almost unnatural glow of her bottle-green eyes under them.
 The bright white smile that was cracked right beneath those eyes was unnerving.
 Regardless, the woman was stunning.
 Her sharp, wolfish features contrasted startlingly with what she wore, however.
 A loose and partially unbuttoned white blouse was thrown loosely over her toned frame, and a bright red sash hung at her waist.
-Tucked in that sash was what appeared to be a sheathed sword.
+Tucked in that sash was a sheathed sword.
 She looked more like a picture-book privateer than anything else.

-Abruptly the doors to the warehouse flew open behind Cadence, and she turned toward the doorway.
+Abruptly the doors to the warehouse flew open behind Cadence, and she turned towards the doorway.
 Outlined in the misty darkness of the threshold stood a group wearing blank white masks.
 Cadence looked back at the ship.
 The woman was gone.
 The girl who’d been standing behind the woman was gaping in shock and horror.
 Cadence flicked her gaze back to the white-masked figures just in time to see them pull objects from behind their backs.